ustramooner/python-lucenepp/README.rst

 we have Locale("en_US.utf8") which is a thin wrapper around std::locale.
 It completely depends on what locale you have installed locally as to which locale will work.
 On linux you can type 'locale -a' to get a list of installed locales.
-  NOTE: currently there is a bug with dates and locales
+  NOTE: Lucene++ versions < 3.0.3b has a bug with dates and locales

 * There is no object.instance_(other).
 Use object.getClassName() == "OtherClassName"